Rental Car Insurance

 A non-owner auto liability insurance policy covers you for damage that you may cause to someone else’s car and liability for injuries to its occupants, or to pedestrians, in the event of an accident.
 The policy will also provide medical payments coverage for you and your passengers, and under-insured and uninsured coverage.
 This pays for the cost of an accident involving a hit-and-run driver or a driver who has little or no insurance.

 However, non-owner auto liability insurance does not provide collision coverage.
-Collision coverage pays for damage to the car you’re driving if you crash into another car or object, or the car rolls over.
+Collision coverage pays for damage to the car you’re driving if you crash into another car or object as well as into someone driving a company car, or the car rolls over.

 If you drive an older vehicle, but plan to rent a luxury vehicle, it’s important to make sure that your policy will cover the complete cost of the replacement value of the vehicle you are renting.